 Geothermal areas are at their most beautiful in the sunshine, so I chose a sunny day to visit this area.
 I had joined a helicopter tour on a beautiful sunny day to another geothermal area also belonging to the Hengill area, Ölfusvatnslaugar - also called Hagavíkurlaugar, and was determined to see the rest of it in the sunshine.

-I wrote another travel-blog about the only time I have been in a helicopter, with colourful photos from the geothermal area:
+I wrote another travel-blog about this my first helicopter ride, with colourful photos from the geothermal area:

 The distance from the parking lot to Nesjalaugar is 1.5 km and the educational path through Nesjalaugar geothermal area is 0.5 km long, the sign said.
 So we were now 2 km into our hike.